edx/edx-exams/docs/test_plan/proctored_exam.rst

 INSTRUCTIONS: In an incognito window, log in to a staff or instructor account Go to the course view for the course you are testing (the one with all the checkboxes and collapsable course sections), then navigating to the "Instructor" tab to get to the Instructor Dashboard, then navigating to the "Special Exams" tab within the Instructor dashboard.

 #.
 Clicking on the "Special Exams" tab should load the *new* version of the exams dashboard
+    - The old version has two collapsable sections titled "Allowance Section" and "Student Special Exam Attempts"
+    - The new version has a dropdown selector labelled "Select an Exam", with two tabs below it that say "Attempts" and "Review Dashboard"
 #.
-Clicking on the "Review Dashboard" tab within the exams dashboard should open a dashboard owned by your selected procotoring software (e.g. a Proctortrack or Proctorio dashboard for reviewing exam attempt details)
+Clicking on the "Review Dashboard" tab within the exams dashboard should display a button labelled "View resource in a new window"
 #.
+Clicking this button should open a dashboard owned by your selected procotoring software (e.g. a Proctortrack or Proctorio dashboard for reviewing exam attempt details) in a new tab
+#.
+Return to the exams dashboard and select the "Attempts" tab.
 Clicking the "Select An Exam" dropdown should show the list of exams for the course
 #.
 Filtering by exam name in the exam selection dropdown should bring up the expected exams (e.g. querying "M4-M6" shows all the exams in that section)
 #.
 Selecting a specific exam (i.e. the ones you just took) should load the respective exam attempts for those exams
 #.
 The exam attempts should be in the expected status, e.g. successful attempts are submitted or verified, and the errored attempts are errored